 Every construction project involves risk—from budget constraints to performance expectations.
 For project owners, ensuring that the contractor will complete the work as promised is critical.
 That’s where surety bonds come in.
 These agreements help provide financial security, accountability, and confidence that a project will be completed as planned.

-A surety bond is a written agreement between three parties.
+A surety bond is a written agreement between three parties:

 When a contractor fails to fulfill a contract, the surety helps ensure that the owner's financial loss is minimized and the project continues toward completion.